 Reporting Requirements: If you are involved in a snowmobile accident that results in injury requiring medical attention, death, or damage of more than \$500, you must file an official accident report with the Department of Natural Resources within 48 hours of the accident.

-Accident reporting forms are available on the DNR website at www.mndnr.gov/enforcement or call 1-800-366-8917.
+Accident reporting forms are available on the DNR website under the enforcement division at www.mndnr.gov/enforcement or call 1-800-366-8917.